qiuyue1993/Notes/CVPR2020/Reading list.md

 - Fantastic Answers and Where to Find Them: Immersive Question-Directed Visual Attention

+Abstract: We introduce the first dataset of top-down attention in immersive scenes.

+Dataset: The Immersive Questiondirected Visual Attention (IQVA) dataset features visual attention and corresponding task performance (i.e., answer correctness).
+It consists of 975 questions and answers collected from people viewing 360° videos in a head-mounted display.

+Analyses of the data demonstrate a significant correlation between people’s task performance and their eye movements, suggesting the role of attention in task performance.

+With that, a neural network is developed to encode the differences of correct and incorrect attention and jointly predict the two.
+The proposed attention model for the first time takes into account answer correctness, whose outputs naturally distinguish important regions from distractions.

 - Towards Causal VQA: Revealing and Reducing Spurious Correlations by Invariant and Covariant Semantic Editing

 Problem: Due to deficiencies in models and datasets, today’s models often rely on correlations rather than predictions that are causal w.r.t. data.